-A minimum total of one hundred twenty credits (approximately forty courses) is required for a Bachelor of Arts degree with a major in social sciences.
-Of this total, students must choose a minimum of thirty-six credits (approximately twelve courses) from any three departments/programs below.
-All courses taken must be social sciences related.
+A minimum total of 120 credits (approximately 40 courses) is required for a Bachelor of Arts degree with a major in social sciences.
+Of this total, students must choose a minimum of 36 credits (approximately 12 courses) and all courses taken must be social sciences related.
 See our General Education program page for the remaining degree requirements.

 - Africana Studies (social sciences-related courses)

 - Anthropology (social sciences-related courses)

 - Gender, Sexuality, and Women's Studies (social sciences-related courses)